st33f/magenta-torch/README.md

 __Note that to retrieve the features from the Spotify API, your own valid credentials for the Spotify API are assumed to be available as environment variables.
 See `src/spotify.py`__

 ### Training a model
-To train a model, first define the deired hyperparameters in the configuration file `conf.yaml`, then run:
+To train a model, first define the desired hyperparameters in the configuration file `conf.yml`, then run:

-     python /scripts/train.py --model_type=gru --epochs=10
+     python /scripts/train.py --conf=conf.yml --model_type=gru --epochs=10

 Results will be logged to Weights and Biases.